 It will remove unwanted marks that could inlay over time.
 A good polish will leave your furniture as sparkly and new as the day it arrived.
 Make sure you’re using a clean cloth and some non-silicon furniture polish for best results.

 The use coasters and place-mats is a good habit to get into.
-A small of excess water on the bottom of your cup can cause an unsightly ring.
+A small drop of excess water on the bottom of your cup can cause an unsightly ring.
 The best way to prevent it is to provide coasters or place-mats to put under cups and plates.
 Similarly, hot pots and plates can be equally damaging.
 Always place a protective layer between the wooden surface and whatever you’re placing down.

 When possible, try to avoid dragging your furniture where possible.
 If you need to move it, give it a lift.
 By doing this this you will save your floor and also help to prevent damaging your piece.
 Likewise, when vacuuming, make a concerted effort to respect the furniture as you go.
 Take a bit more time to avoid crashing into the bottom of your valued furniture pieces.